Henri Françillon

-Henri Françillon (born 26 May 1946) was a Haitian international footballer who was part of the Haitian squad at the World Cup in Germany in 1974 where he played in all three group matches.
+Henri Françillon (born 26 May 1946) is a Haitian former international footballer who was part of the Haitian squad at the World Cup in Germany in 1974 where he played in all three group matches.
 He played as a goalkeeper.
 He played for the Haitian Victory SC and German TSV 1860 Munich.
 In 1976, he played in the National Soccer League with Ottawa Tigers.